-Your doctor is concerned about your fondness for junk food.
+Your doctor has been complaining about your fondness for junk food.
 She wants you to have more calcium, protein, and fiber (and less cholesterol and saturated fats) in your diet.
 In this exercise, you will examine the nutritional value of various foods and use a chart to depict the data.

-- 1. Open sb-Counting Nutrients from the Chapter 06 folder.
+1. Open sb-Counting Nutrients from the Lesson 06 folder.

 You will use the MAX and MIN functions to determine which foods are the highest and lowest in various nutrient categories.

-- 2. Select cell C12 and type: =MAX (

-- 3. Select the range C5:C10 and tap Enter.

-- 4. Type =MIN (in cell C13.

-- 5. Select the range C5:C10 and tap Enter.
+- 2. Select cell C12 and type =MAX (. - 3.
+Select the range C5:C10 and tap Enter.
+Broccoli wins in the Calcium category. - 4.
+Type =MIN(in cell C13. - 5.
+Select the range C5:C10 and tap Enter.
 Now you will copy the formulas.

-- 6. Select the range C12:C13.

-- 7. Choose Home→Clipboard→Copy and then select the range D12:G13. - 8.
-Choose Home \rightarrow Clipboard \rightarrow Paste - 9.
+- 6. Select the range C12:C13. - 7.
+Choose Home→Clipboard→Copy 🛅 and then select the range D12:G13. - 8.
+Choose Home→Clipboard→Paste . - 9.
 Tap Esc to turn off the marquee.
 Now you see the maximum and minimum values for each nutrient category.